fastn-stack/fastn/v0.5/fastn-lang/src/f-script/README.md

 -- end: component
 ```

-The block contains a list of expressions. `let` is used to bind the result of
+The block contains a list of expressions.
-some expression to a variable.

 The value of `result` is returned since it comes last in the list of
 expressions.

+Explicit `return` keyword exists for supporting early returns.

 # Features